moschi/gtt-charts/README.md

 ## Configuration options

 gttcharts allows extensive configuration.
 A example of a configuration file can be found [here](./example/appsettings.json).
-The configuration file named *appsettings.json* needs to be in the same directory as the executable.
+The configuration file named *appsettings.json* needs to be in the current working directory, and all paths are relative to the current working directory.

 ### List of configurations options